-- 1. Cumulative grade-point average (G.P.A.) of at least 3.6 on a 4.0 scale.
+1. Cumulative grade-point average (G.P.A.) of at least 3.6 on a 4.0 scale.
 Applicants with grade-point averages between a 3.0 and 3.6 will be considered if they have a strong recommendation from the program coordinator as to why the student should be admitted with a grade-point average lower than 3.6.
-However, no student below a G.P.A. of 3.6 should assume they will gain admission. - 2.
-Cumulative technical grade-point average of at least 3.6 on a 4.0 scale.
-The technical G.P.A. will be calculated from math, physics, science, and engineering courses appearing on the student's transcript.
-Those with cumulative technical grade-point averages between a 3.0 and 3.6 will be considered if they have a strong recommendation from the program coordinator as to why the student should be admitted with a grade-point average lower than 3.6.
 However, no student below a G.P.A. of 3.6 should assume they will gain admission.